Home » Vienna » Danube Tower tickets

 You can enjoy Vienna’s skyline from the indoor and outdoor viewing platforms.

-In the newly adapted entrance area, guests learn the history of the tower and the city of Vienna through more than 60 multimedia touch screens.
+In the newly adapted entrance area, guests learn the Tower’s history and Vienna’s city through more than 60 multimedia touch screens.

 Aside from the magnificent view, there is also first-class culinary cuisine.